 In March 2026 the latest batch of Stade Rennais Newgens had just come into the Youth Team.
 Looking at this batch what would be your initial assessment?

 You’d probably be underwhelmed, right?
-Most people would look at this batch and probably feel a little short changed when they have the best staff and facilities in the league.
+Most people would look at this batch and probably feel a little short-changed when they have the best staff and facilities in the league.
 However, this initial assessment is just the assessment made by my Head of Youth Development.

 When a player is just 14-15 years old, it is very hard for your coaches to have a good handle on a players Potential Ability.
-It is a guess at best, based on the players Current Ability relative to their age (the coaches don’t actually know the exact Potential Ability of a player, and we can only view it by using editing software).
+It is a guess at best, based on the player’s Current Ability relative to their age (the coaches don’t actually know the exact Potential Ability of a player, and we can only view it by using editing software).
 So bear in mind that early reports on players can and almost certainly will be slightly inaccurate.
 Your coaches will better judge the Potential Ability of players the older they get.

 One year on and Masson is now judged to have the Potential Ability to be one of the best players at the club, having the potential to exceed the Current Ability of Jérôme Onguéné.
 It has been worth setting him specific training and mentoring to improve him.
 With more work, he can become a very good player.
-His potential has increased from a range of 3.5 stars to 4.5 last year to now being between 4 and 5 star.
+His potential has increased from a range of 3.5 stars to 4.5 last year to now being between 4 and 5 stars.

 Obviously a lot can happen in a year.
 Players come and go from your squad so these ratings will fluctuate as your squad grows and changes.
 The relative ratings will be affected by other players development, new signings coming in and players leaving the team.
-If you sign a world class striker this will obviously affect the ratings for young strikers as they have a better player to live up to.
+If you sign a world-class striker this will obviously affect the ratings for young strikers as they have a better player to live up to.

 Here’s a real example: Daniel James at Swansea would have had a high Potential and probably Current Ability rating.
 This is because comparative to the players he was playing with he was seen as a good player.
 However, move him into the Manchester United squad and the benchmark just got a whole lot higher.
 So in Football Manager terms, his star rating from one team to the next will change, and the same happens when new players are signed, there’s a new benchmark set for which other players in your squad are judged against.

 There are other factors at play in determining the quality of players entering your Youth Teams.
 While a massive slice of luck plays a part, there are also two hidden values that you cannot see.
 First is the Nation Youth Rating.
 This affects the potential maximum quality and quantity of Academy Players produced in your nation.
-Countries like Argentina, Brazil and Spain have the highest ratings so naturally will produce more high quality Newgens then nations like Norway and Bulgaria, for example.
+Countries like Argentina, Brazil and Spain have the highest ratings so naturally will produce more high-quality Newgens then nations like Norway and Bulgaria, for example.
 This doesn’t mean that Norway cannot produce the next world superstar, by the way, that is still possible.

 The other factor at play here is Game Importance.
 Similar to Youth Rating, this value affects the quality of the Newgens produced by that nation.
 A nation with high Game Importance and high Youth Rating should theoretically produce more high qualify Newgens than a nation with low ratings.